nhernandezdlm/nhdlm_cml_demo/code/README.md

 ### 4 Model Training

 A pre-trained model saved with the repo has been placed in the `models` directory.
 If you want to retrain the model, open the `4_train_models.py` file in a workbench session: Python3 1 vCPU, 2 GiB and run the file.
-The newly trained model will be saved in the models directory named `telco_linear.pkl`.
+The newly trained model will be saved in the models directory named `loan_linear.pkl`.

 There are 2 other ways of running the model training process: